 Let’s start the training process now: please open the Create ML app on your Mac.
 If you don’t know where this is, you can launch it from Xcode by going to the Xcode menu and choosing Open Developer Tool > Create ML.

 The first thing the Create ML app will do is ask you to create a project or open a previous one – please click New Document to get started.
-You’ll see there are lots of templates to choose from, but if you scroll down to the bottom you’ll see Tabular Regressor; please choose that and press Next.
+You’ll see there are lots of templates to choose from, but please choose Tabular Regression and press Next.
 For the project name please enter BetterRest, then press Next, select your desktop, then press Create.

 This is where Create ML can seem a little tricky at first, because you’ll see a screen with quite a few options.
 Don’t worry, though – once I walk you through it isn’t so hard.